Greek withdrawal from the eurozone: Political opinion

-The centre-right New Democracy party accused the leftist SYRIZA of supporting withdrawal from the euro.
-SYRIZA's leader, Alexis Tsipras, gave contradictory statements stating that "the currency is not a fetish" and that SYRIZA will say "no" to the stay of the country in the eurozone if the price for the Greek people is too great"; a few days later, he said that Greece should not leave the eurozone and return to the drachma because "...we will have poor people, who have drachmas, and rich people, who will buy everything with euros."
-Past opinion polling had shown that generally most Greeks favored keeping the euro.
+Greek political parties differed in their positions on a possible withdrawal from the eurozone.
+The centre-right New Democracy party claimed that SYRIZA was open to withdrawal from the euro.
+In 2012, SYRIZA leader Alexis Tsipras stated that "the currency is not a fetish" and that SYRIZA would reject continued eurozone membership if the cost for the Greek people was too great.
+A few days later, he said that Greece should not leave the eurozone and return to the drachma because "...we will have poor people, who have drachmas, and rich people, who will buy everything with euros."
+Opinion polling at the time indicated that most Greeks favoured keeping the euro.

-Of all the political parties which won seats in the parliamentary election in May 2012, the Communist KKE expressed support for leaving both the euro and the European Union.
-However, its General Secretary, Dimitris Koutsoumpas, pondered: "The exit from the EU and the euro will be hazardous, a blind alley unless it is combined with a concrete plan, a programme for the economy and society, with a new organization of society, i.e. a socialist society with the socialization of the concentrated means of production, unilateral cancelation of the debt, working class and people's power."
+Among the parties that won seats in the May 2012 parliamentary election, the Communist Party of Greece (KKE) supported withdrawal from both the eurozone and the European Union.
+Its General Secretary, Dimitris Koutsoumpas, later argued that withdrawal from the EU and the euro would be a "hazardous" course unless combined with a broader socialist programme, including socialisation of concentrated means of production, unilateral cancellation of debt, and what the party described as working-class and popular power.

-Golden Dawn was also staunchly Eurosceptic, opposing Greece's participation in the European Union and the eurozone.
+Golden Dawn also opposed Greece's participation in the European Union and the eurozone.

-On 21 August 2015, 25 MPs from SYRIZA split from the party and formed Popular Unity, which fully supported leaving the euro.
-In the September 2015 Greek legislative election, the party won 2.8% of the popular vote, winning no seats.
+On 21 August 2015, 25 MPs from SYRIZA split from the party and formed Popular Unity, which supported leaving the euro.
+In the September 2015 Greek legislative election, the party received 2.8% of the popular vote and won no seats.

-Both the Greek government and the EU favoured Greece staying within the Euro and believed this to be possible.
-However, some commentators believed an exit was likely.
-In February 2015, the former head of the US Federal Reserve, Alan Greenspan, said "it is just a matter of time" for Greece to withdraw from the eurozone, and former United Kingdom Chancellor of the Exchequer Kenneth Clarke described it as inevitable.
+The Greek government and the European Commission publicly supported Greece remaining in the eurozone during the 2015 crisis.
+In June 2015, Greek Finance Minister Yanis Varoufakis said that Greece was determined to remain part of the eurozone, although it would not accept a settlement that it regarded as unviable.
+The European Commission also opposed a Greek exit.
+In March 2015, Commission President Jean-Claude Juncker said that the Commission's position was that there would be no Grexit and that Greece would remain a member of the currency union.
+However, some commentators argued that a Greek exit was likely.
+In February 2015, the former head of the Federal Reserve, Alan Greenspan, said it was "just a matter of time" before Greece withdrew from the eurozone, while former United Kingdom Chancellor of the Exchequer Kenneth Clarke described such an exit as inevitable.

-A leaked document revealed that, during informal discussions with one of the European leaders, then UK Prime Minister David Cameron suggested that Greece might be better off if it exited the eurozone.
-British officials declined to comment on the leaked document.
+In 2015, The Guardian reported that a leaked British government document stated that, during informal discussions with another European leader, then UK Prime Minister David Cameron had suggested that Greece might be better off outside the eurozone.